 Learn more about the study at Cardiovascular Health Benefitted from Drinking Over Guidelines

-XV.
+XIII.
 Exercise vs. Alcohol

 Doing one is better than nothing.
 But doing both is the best choice.
 This greatly reduces the risk of death from heart disease.
 And the same is also true for all-cause mortality